|

 ·

-Each member shall receive
+Each member shall receive “The Brave

-EXCA news, EXCA member and contestant interviews, general stories of
+EXCA member and contestant interviews, general stories

-interest, event scores and ‘Horsemanship Tips & Tales’ from EXCA
+of interest and ‘Horsemanship Tips & Tales’ from EXCA

 Founder, Craig Cameron.